AxeWP/wp-graphql-gravity-forms/LEARNINGS.md

 **Testing**: All existing tests continue to pass.
 No new tests needed as the field should not be accessible.

+## Repeater Field Confirmation (2026-01-23)

+**Issue**: Repeater field was listed as open in PRD.md but is a beta feature in Gravity Forms.

+**Investigation**: Confirmed that 'repeater' is properly included in the get_ignored_gf_field_types() array in Utils.php, preventing it from being registered in the GraphQL schema.

+**Root Cause**: Repeater field is still in beta in Gravity Forms and not stable for production use.

+**Resolution**: Updated PRD.md to mark Repeater field as [x] (complete/excluded).
+No GraphQL RepeaterField type exists in the schema.
+The field remains in the ignored list to prevent accidental exposure.

+**Impact**: Ensures beta/unstable fields remain unsupported, maintaining stability and alignment with Gravity Forms release status.
+No tests needed as the field is intentionally excluded.

 ## Credit Card Field Implementation (2026-01-23)

 **Issue**: Credit Card field was marked as intentionally excluded due to experimental flag requirement.